-Helping you stay within the blurred lines.
+Helping you practice within the blurry lines.

-> Understanding the scope of your practice.
+Understanding the scope of your practice.

 - Understand what treatment modalities you can employ, specifically those which may overlap or conflict with other professions' scopes of practice.

 - Understand your rights and responsibilities when practicing traditional, cultural, complementary, and alternative healthcare therapies.

 - Learn about the differences between certifications (i.e. Certified Nutritionist), registered providers (i.e.: Registered Aromatherapist), and licensed professions (i.e.: Doctor of Osteopathy).